vsillan/game-server-programming-course/presentations/intro.md

 - Complexity: There is always latency (and the amount varies)
 - Complexity: Network debugging is a lot more difficult than debugging a local game
 - Complexity: Bandwidth is often more limited than the amount of information that we would like to send (in real-time games)
-- Complexity: Why debugging is hard: a lot of edge cases, latency and jitter can vary considerably, needs more than one client, usually needs special tools
-- Complexity: Some estimate that it can take 3-4 times as much effort to build online vs local game
-- Real time games need to have a lot of users online at all times since they are the content of the game
+- Real-time games need to have a lot of users online at all times since they are the content of the game

 ---